gtoma4/redux-tooltip/README.md

 + `within` *(`DOM`)*: A DOM element which is used to restrict the position where this tooltip is placed within.
 + `onHover` *(`Function`)*: A callback function to be called on mouseover at tooltip.
 + `onLeave` *(`Function`)*: A callback function to be called on mouseout at tooltip.
++ `custStyle` *(`object`)*: An object containing styling to override default tooltip styles.
+Must have correct structure to apply the styles properly (see Custom Styles section in this document)

 ### `<Origin />`